 - Dr. Jerk: Mal and Zoe meet one of these while rifling medicine.

-- Dudley Do-Right Stops to Help: Simon, mostly at River's persistance.
+- Dudley Do-Right Stops to Help: Simon, mostly at River's insistence.

-- Easily Forgiven: Jayne.
+- Easily Forgiven/Welcome Back, Traitor: Jayne.
 He did receive a Cool and Unusual Punishment, being Thrown Out the Airlock, but under the circumstances it was pretty easily.
 With no law to appeal to, many leaders of a smuggling ship would have felt that really throwing Jayne out the airlock was the only alternative.

 - Face-Heel Turn: Jayne's betrayal of River and Simon to the Alliance.